DevopsProjects05/Devops-CICD-End-to-End/README.md

 ### Before Building Pipeline Ensure:
 1. Ensure you are adding the correct SonarQube name, project key, and token.
 2. Ensure you are providing the correct name for Docker credentials: `dockerhub-credentials`.

+## Integrating Slack Notifications

-3. For Slack notification setup: follow the video [here](https://www.youtube.com/watch?v=9ZUy3oHNgh8&t=789s).
+ For Slack notification setup: follow the video [here](https://www.youtube.com/watch?v=9ZUy3oHNgh8&t=789s).

 ##### This page will be displayed after successfully creating the Slack notification